ARM-software/sbsa-acs/docs/Arm_SBSA_NIST_User_Guide.md

 For more details on NIST STS, see: <https://doi.org/10.6028/NIST.SP.800-22r1a>

-**Note**: For SBSA level 6 compliance, passing the NIST statistical test suite is not mandatory.
+**Note**: For SBSA level 7 compliance, passing the NIST statistical test suite is required for S_L7ENT_1 rule.

 --------------

-*Copyright (c) 2020, Arm Limited and Contributors.
+*Copyright (c) 2020, 2023, Arm Limited and Contributors.
 All rights reserved.*